dmbarbour/wikilon/docs/AboutAO.md

 Alternative patterns might be appropriate for other application types.
 Regardless, by encoding all relevant application state in the dictionary, we get a lot of benefits for easy sharing, refactoring, live coding, automatic testing.
 Dictionary applications allow AO dictionaries to serve as whole ecosystems.
 This is a motivating aspect for the design of Awelon Object language.

+It is possible for AO dictionaries to reach massive scales, hosting forums, wikis, databases, spreadsheets and other applications.
+At these scales, the 'dictionary' metaphor is insufficient.
+An ecosystem or filesystem might be a better metaphor.

 ## Development

 ### Static Analysis

 Though ABC doesn't specify a type system, it is designed to support static analysis.
 An AO dictionary under development should undergo continuous static analysis such that developers are always aware of potential issues - obvious type errors, non-termination, linter warnings, etc..

+Static analysis can be greatly extended by use of *annotations*, which may potentially assert properties that would be difficult to express otherwise - e.g. that two blocks are equivalent, or that a function is commutative or associative or idempotent, or that one function is the reverse of another, or that a value should be computed statically.

 ### Transitory Undefined Words